CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-9.md

    ![](../media/ex9-jointgrid-graph-output.png)

-1. Type the below comments for performing visualization on all features of the dataset, press "tab", then press "enter" and click on **Run** button to execute the cell to get the output as shown in the below-given image.
+1. Type the below comments for performing visualization on all features of the dataset.
+Press "enter" to get into the next line and review the suggestion, and press "tab" to accept the suggestion and click on **Run** button to get the output as shown in the below-given image.

    ```
    # Perform comparison on all features of the dataset and plot the graphs in a single plot using heatmap